Scott Morrison: 2022 federal election

 Morrison sought a second full term at the 2022 Australian federal election.
 His primary opposition was the Labor Party, led by Anthony Albanese.
 The Coalition suffered heavy losses, and it soon became apparent that there was no realistic scenario for Morrison to stay in office.
 Hours after the polls closed, he conceded defeat to Albanese.
 The Coalition's loss was attributed to Morrison's unpopularity with voters, the popularity of centrist "teal independents" in certain inner-city electorates, and a large swing toward Labor in Western Australia.
 After conceding defeat, Morrison announced that he would step down as leader of the Liberal Party.
 Soon afterward, he advised the Governor-General, David Hurley, that he was no longer in a position to govern.

-Normal practice in Australia calls for a defeated Prime Minister to stay in office as a caretaker until the final results are known.
+Normal practice in Australia calls for a defeated prime minister to stay in office as a caretaker until the final results are known.
 However, the timetable was altered due to the Quadrilateral Security Dialogue due to begin on 24 May, two days after the election.
 On 23 May, after securing enough confidence and supply support from the crossbench to govern in the event Labor fell short of a majority, Albanese advised Hurley that he could form a government, clearing the way for Morrison to transfer power to Albanese later that day.
-On 30 May, Peter Dutton was elected as the new leader of the Liberal Party in a leadership election, with Dutton later stating that Morrison would not be included in his shadow ministry.

-A post-election study conducted by the Australian National University in December 2022 revealed that Morrison was the most unpopular major party leader since the beginning of the survey in 1987.